d4rklynk/PYFO/README.md

 # PYFO
 PYFO (Put Your Fedora On) is a post-install script for upstream version of fedora.
 It also focuses on security.

-This script has been tested for Fedora Workstation 37.
+This script has been tested for Fedora Workstation 37 and Fedora Server 37.
+The script will make the default zone to drop in Fedora Server too, you can revert to public by doing this command :
+`sudo firewall-cmd --set-default-zene=public`

 It is meant to use right after you installed Fedora.
 This script will just install needed software that most people probably use.
 So you will not have a bunch of sketchy software that you don't need.